lamraoui/sniper/README.md

 ```c
 sniper -v -ce -function foo -cfile ./examples/bekkouche_benchmark/MinmaxKO.c ./examples/bekkouche_benchmark/MinmaxKO.bc
 ```
-This command will execute **SNIPER** with Concolic execution and FFTF.
+This command will execute **SNIPER** with Concolic execution as test-cases generator and the Full Flow-sensitive Trace Formula (FFTF) as program encoding.

-The result of the analysis is ouput as below.
+The result of the analysis should be ouput as below.
 ```c
 =================================================
 Running AllDiagnosis algorithm [NOCOMB][FFTF][Line-lvl]